Learning noisy tissue dynamics across time scales

-As in previous works \cite{Devany2021}, we demonstrate that the information about cell geometry correlates with the average cell speed in the monolayer (Fig.~\ref{fig_migration_division}C-D).
-Crucially, the GNN also predicts the distribution of cell speeds at each time point as evidenced by the correspondence between the standard deviations (compare blue and red curves in Fig.~\ref{fig_migration_division}F).
-Observing the displacements of each individual cell, we notice that the GNN is able to predict the small scale coherent flows seen in cell monolayers (Fig.~\ref{fig_migration_division}C-D) \cite{Bi2016}.
+We now attempt to discover the \textit{full} probability distribution of cell speeds using our generative model even if a direct measurement of this quantity is not possible in our small dataset without the implicit data augmentation enabled by our equivariant ML architecture (Fig.~\ref{fig_migration_division}A-C).
+Inspection of Fig.~\ref{fig_migration_division}B reveals that at each time point, the prediction (red) made by our neural networks fully matches the experimental data (blue), not only for the mean (continuous line) but also the standard deviation (shaded area) of cell speed.
+We emphasize that this prediction is made only from cells geometry and positions.
+Observing the displacements of each individual cell, we notice that the GNN is able to predict the small scale coherent flows seen in cell monolayers (Fig.~\ref{fig_migration_division}D-E) \cite{Bi2016}.
 Furthermore, we see the stochastic behavior of cells by the various cell displacements predicted by the GNN.
-Here, the predicted probability distribution (Fig.~\ref{fig_migration_division}E) has multiple dominant peaks suggesting that for the current configuration, either of these displacements is favorable depending on forces applied by individual cells in the tissue.
-This level of stochasticity in the cell dynamics is in line with previous analysis showing that the displacements of cells do not correlate over long spatial or temporal scales \cite{Devany2021}.
+Here, the predicted probability distribution (Fig.~\ref{fig_migration_division}F) has multiple dominant peaks suggesting that for the current configuration, either of these displacements is favorable depending on forces applied by individual cells within tissues.